preese/perfSONAR-Sampler/README.md

 vagrant up --provider libvirt
 ```

-Fix up any issues that may present themselves.
+Due to a glitch in one of the Ruby sections, an error is shown for each VM as it is being built.
+It doesn't seem to impact the VMs operation however.
+Fix up any other issues that may present themselves.

 ## Use Ansible to configure the VMs
 ```